azzaea/admixture/README.md

 - Explain why I didn't develop this as an R package.

 - We have a procedure for choosing the L0-penalty strength via cross-validation, but it isn't demonstrated yet in the R scripts.
+For some details, see unction **calc.geno.error.R**.

 - Tested using R version 3.2.2.